Katie Johnson (footballer)

-Katlyn Alicia Johnson Carreón (born 14 September 1994) is an American-born Mexican professional footballer who plays as a forward for National Women's Soccer League club Angel City FC and the Mexico women's national team.
+Katlyn Alicia Johnson Carreón (born 14 September 1994) is a former professional footballer who most recently played as a forward for National Women's Soccer League (NWSL) club Angel City FC.
+Born in the United States, she represented the Mexico national team.

-Early life and education
+Early life

 Born and raised in Monrovia, California, a suburb of Los Angeles, Johnson is the daughter of an American father, Dennis Johnson, and a Mexican mother, Esther Carreón.
-Her sister, Isabelle, also played soccer for USC.
+Her sister, Isabelle, also played collegiate soccer for the University of Southern California.

 Johnson attended Flintridge Sacred Heart Academy in La Canada, California and was a high school All-American soccer player.
 She scored 57 goals during her high school career.

-USC Trojans, 2012–2016
+Collegiate career

-Johnson played forward for the USC Trojan's women's soccer team in the 2012, 2013, 2014, and 2016 seasons.
+Johnson played forward for the USC Trojans women's soccer team in the 2012, 2013, 2014, and 2016 seasons.
 She was injured and did not play in the 2015 season.
 During her four seasons she appeared in 83 games and scored 24 goals and had 6 assists.
 She was named the Most Outstanding Player on Offense in the 2016 College Cup, scoring the only goal in the semi-final and two goals in the final to lead USC to its second national championship in women's soccer.

 Club career

 Seattle Reign, 2017

 On 12 January 2017, Johnson was selected by Seattle Reign FC as the 16th overall selection in the 2017 NWSL College Draft.
-She made her debut for the club in a match against the Houston Dash on April 22, 2017 and scored her first goal helping the Reign win 5–1.
+She made her debut for the club in a match against the Houston Dash on 22 April 2017 and scored her first goal helping the Reign win 5–1.
 Mostly coming off the bench as a substitute she finished the season with four goals and two assists.